4 Benefits of Bamboo Flooring

 While it is generally more water resistant than hardwood flooring, bamboo flooring is susceptible to water damage in the same ways.
 Excessive moisture or humidity will cause it to become disfigured.

 Watch out for scratches.

-Thankfully, bamboo flooring is easy to refinish.
-There are plenty of do-it-yourself options when you are ready to refinish your bamboo flooring.
+Thankfully, bamboo floors are easy to refinish.
+There are plenty of do-it-yourself options when you are ready to refinish your bamboo floors.
 You can refinish the flooring as many times as its thickness will allow.

 3. Bamboo flooring is durable.